deepshah21/kafka-practice/README.md

 Apache Kafka uses Zookeeper to store metadata about the Kafka cluster, as well as consumer client details

 ## kafka broker/ kafka server/ kafka :
+A single Kafka server is called a broker.
+The broker receives messages from producers, assigns offsets to them, and commits the messages to storage on disk.
+It also services consumers, responding to fetch requests for partitions and responding with the messages that have been committed to disk.

+Kafka brokers are designed to operate as part of a cluster.
+Within a cluster of brokers, one broker will also function as the cluster controller (elected automatically from the live members of the cluster).
+The controller is responsible for administrative operations, including assigning partitions to brokers and monitoring for broker failures.
+A partition is owned by a single broker in the cluster, and that broker is called the leader of the partition.
+A partition may be assigned to multiple brokers, which will result in the partition being replicated.
+This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure.
+However, all consumers and producers operating on that partition must connect to the leader.

 ## topic :
 a topic is similar to a folder in a filesystem, and the events are the files in that folder.